 Project Title: Governor’s STEM Academy at Harrisonburg High School

 Program Lead: Harrisonburg City Public Schools

-Program Focus: Harrisonburg High School Governor’s STEM Academy educates a diverse group of students with a variety of interests, strengths, and backgrounds, to be academic and technical leaders in STEM related fields by creating a culture of collaboration and dynamic participation through integration of multiple disciplines and technologies utilizing distinct pathways involving advanced coursework in mathematics, science, engineering, and computer science.
+Program Focus: Harrisonburg High School Governor’s STEM Academy educates a diverse group of students with a variety of interests, strengths, and backgrounds, to be academic and technical leaders in STEM related fields by creating a culture of collaboration and dynamic participation through integration of multiple disciplines and technologies utilizing distinct pathways involving advanced coursework in mathematics, science, engineering, computer science and health science.

 Academy Website: Governor’s STEM Academy at Harrisonburg High School

-Partnership Members: Harrisonburg City Public Schools, James Madison University, Blue Ridge Community College, Blackwell Engineering, Rockingham Group, Shenandoah Valley Electric Cooperative, Serco, Kawneer, Shenandoah Valley Technology Counsel, Stanford Research Institute
+Partnership Members: Harrisonburg City Public Schools; James Madison University; Blue Ridge Community College; Blackwell Engineering; Rockingham Group; Shenandoah Valley Electric Cooperative; Serco; Kawneer; Shenandoah Valley Technology Counsel; and Stanford Research Institute

 Lead Entity & Fiscal Agent: Harrisonburg City Public Schools

 Harrisonburg City Public Schools